 Third, God decided in advance (before we were born physically) to adopt us into his family.
 WHO facilitated this?

-Fourth, and the crowning touch from these verses -- we learn that God's love for us, his choice of us, his view of us and his adoption of us were all something he really wanted to do and it gave him great pleasure!
+Fourth, and the crowing touch from these verses -- we learn that God's love for us, his choice of us, his view of us, and his adoption of us were all something he really wanted to do -- and -- it gave him great pleasure!

 John 1:12 speaks of three things:

 A. Belief in Jesus and therefore in God

 B. Receiving Him refers to receiving our new nature - the Spirit of Jesus that He offers each of us